 While heart attacks vary from one person to the other, in most cases, you get warning signs hours, days, or weeks before an attack.
 You may experience chest discomfort, shortness of breath, cold sweat, and heart palpitations.

 Beware of these signs and symptoms, and do not ignore them.
-Visit Kent Hospital in Rhode Island for a wide range of cardiology services to keep your heart healthy.
+Learn more about Care New England's wide range of cardiology services to keep your heart healthy.